 - 1. Hold the MIDI/TRANSPOSE switch and press the START/STOP switch. - 2.
-Press only the START/STOP switch again. - 3.
-At the end of these songs, the piano automatically goes back to step 2 above. - You cannot use the record nor bounce functions while playing the demo song.
+To stop playing the demo song, press the START/STOP switch again. - You cannot play the keyboard nor use the record and bounce functions while playing the demo song.

-You can also repeat the demo song(s).
+The demo song can be played back repeatedly.
 Use the following procedure: